 Business Managing Consultant

 So you’re considering hiring a management consultant?
-This guide will provide you with advice on what they are all about and what to look for when hiring one.
+This guide will provide you with advice on what they are about, what to look for when hiring one, and some of the options available (with pricing).

 Businesses benefit greatly from the expert objective advice and support of an experienced Business Management Consultant, who can help the business ensure financial stability, identify areas for improvement and grow.